 - Cooling Process: Once out of the oven, let the cookies cool on the sheet pan for a few minutes.
 This helps them set and avoids immediate breakage.
 Then, carefully transfer them to a wire rack to cool further.
 Allow the cookies to cool longer before eating; this patience results in cookies that hold their shape and texture.

-Healthy buckwheat and its history
+Buckwheat and its history

 Buckwheat, often regarded as both a whole grain and an ancient grain, holds a unique place in the culinary world due to its distinctive qualities and history.
 Despite its name, buckwheat isn't related to wheat at all; rather, it's a plant belonging to the Polygonaceae family.

 As an ancient grain, buckwheat has been cultivated for thousands of years, particularly in regions like Asia and Eastern Europe.
 Its endurance through time attests to its value as a dietary staple.
-Buckwheat's whole grains, known as groats, are rich in essential nutrients like fiber, vitamins, and minerals.

 What sets buckwheat apart from other grains is its gluten-free status, making it a reliable choice for those with gluten sensitivities or celiac disease.
 Despite lacking gluten, buckwheat exhibits impressive binding properties when ground into flour, making it an excellent option for various recipes – from buckwheat pancakes and crepes to bread and muffins.
 Its deep, nutty flavor is also distinctive, lending a hearty and earthy quality to dishes.